joinbox/docker-nginx-gateway/README.md

 # Nginx Gateway Docker Container

-A Docker container with Nginx serving as gateway for the two dummy projects
+A Docker container with Nginx serving as gateway for the two dummy projects.
+A [proxy](https://github.com/jwilder/nginx-proxy) for the service resolution.

+**How it works**

+You access your servicese trought the gateway eg. `gateway.l.dns.porn/dummy-service-one/query` The gateway rewrites the request to match the DNS name: The first part of the path represents the service name, the rest of the path is the query.
+After rewriting the gateway adds the service DNS name as proxy path.
+The idea is to have on gateway for the Project to handle external request and one proxy per docker host to resolve the services on the host.

+**Configuration**

+The configurations can be made in the `docker-compose.yaml` file.

+- VIRTUAL_HOST: The registered DNS name of the service.
+- NETWORK_ACCESS: Expose/restrict public access to the service.
+- DNS_POSTFIX: The post fix for the services environment specific DNS names. eg `l.dns.porn`, `test.project.com`

+Note: `network_mode: "host"` Is only needed for local development.

 ## Features

-- Local DNS based routing with dns.pron.
+- Local DNS based routing with l.dns.pron.
 - SSL support (self-signed)

 ## Build